statuc30721/homework01-sept2025/README.md

     ![Webpage-example-deployment](/graphics/example-webpage.png)

     [NOTE] You may notice that you can't access the EC2 instance via the AWS EC2 Instance connect or via Secure Shell even though you added a SSH key to the EC2 instance.

     To be able to access the EC2 instance via Secure Shell you will need to modify the existing Security Group and add allow SSH inbound.

     [Alternatives]
         1. One alternative is to add a second security group with a SSH rule.

         2. Template the running EC2 instance, modify the userdata input from the ec2script.txt with different information.
 For example have a picture hosted in a AWS S3 bucket or from a public or private accessible website (e.g. Github).

+    For this project we will template the EC2 instance, load a revised ec2script and launch a new EC2 instance from the template.

+    -BAMC 1.1

+    1. In the EC2 console select the running EC2 instance named My-HTTP-Server.
+    2. Select under Actions, Image and templates, Create template from instance.
+        - Input a name for the template.
+In this example we will name the template HW01-BAMC-Template.

+        - Launch template name: HW01-BAMC-Template

+        - Template version description: HW01-BAMC-Template

+        - Template Tags: Add creation date to help keep track of when the template was created.
+    3. In the Advanced section select user data and input the modified ec2script file under the BAMC-1.1 folder named ec2script-1.1.txt.